 Tea, coffee and cake.

 Peter is an award-winning illustrator with nearly 50 solo books published worldwide.
 He has been commissioned by most of the well-known publishing houses, including Reader’s Digest, Harper Collins, Random House, Bloomsbury, Dorling Kindersley and 16 children’s books for Usborne.
 He has also worked in television, advertising and regularly in magazines, supplying all the artwork for the monthly column ‘Hidden Britain’ in BBC Wildlife magazine.
 His artwork has been exhibited in London, Norwich and many venues in his native Yorkshire as well as the ‘Art of the Picture Book’ exhibition as part of the Guildford Book Festival.
 He has a large watercolour in the permanent collection of ‘Nature in Art’ in Gloucestershire.
 His artwork was selected for the Association of Illustrators annual in 2012.
-Peter has recently completed 24 watercolour artworks for a new book ‘Time to Rhyme’ which is out now.
+Peter has recently completed watercolour artworks for new books ‘For the Love of Boats’, the children’s book ‘Finger Rhymes’ and the geology book ‘Essex Rock’.
 Peter has taught painting and drawing in various media for over 25 years and currently runs several popular classes and workshops.